-Bower Tree is an in-home Montessori/Waldorf hybrid program in NE Portland that focuses on storytelling, the expressive arts, abundant outdoor play, and reverence for the natural world.
-We currently welcome up to 6 toilet-trained children between ages 2 1/2 and 5 each year.
+Bower Tree is an in-home Montessori/Waldorf hybrid program in NE Portland that focuses on storytelling, the domestic arts, abundant outdoor play, and reverence for the natural world.
+We currently welcome up to 7 independently toileting children between ages 2 and 5 each year to share the daily rhythms of communal life within a warm family-like group.
 The program is carefully designed to be a soul-nourishing sanctuary for early childhood, respecting the pace at which young children naturally develop and explore their surroundings.
-We believe in using the power of storytelling, music, daily ritual, and relationship to help children and families connect with their environment and with each other.
+We believe in using the power of story, music, daily ritual, and relationship to help children and families connect with their environment and with each other.

-Our schoolyard is home to quails, vegetable gardens, a large sycamore maple, fruit trees, and native plants for the children to befriend and care for, as well as plenty of climbing and building opportunities, plus guided exploration with child-size tools.
-During indoor time, Montessori lessons are offered at a relaxed pace (alongside free play and creative activities) to help build a rich sensorial foundation for future academic learning.
-Throughout the week the children are guided through a nurturing rhythm involving baking, painting, crafting, home-cooked communal meals, and song circles that celebrate the natural phenomena of each season.
+Our schoolyard is home to rabbits, quail, vegetable gardens, a large sycamore maple, fruit trees, and native plants for the children to befriend and care for, as well as plenty of climbing and building opportunities, plus guided exploration with child-size tools.
+During indoor time, Montessori lessons are offered at a relaxed pace, based on interest, (alongside free play and creative activities) to help build a rich sensorial foundation for future academic learning.
+Throughout the week the children are guided through a nurturing rhythm involving baking, painting, care of the body and the home, preparation of home-cooked meals, and song circles that celebrate the natural phenomena of each season.

 Aside from its blend of pedagogical approaches, part of what makes the Bower Tree program unique is its high creative standard for the content offered to the children, including artistically performed stories, handmade woolen table puppets, original poems and songs, and original musical settings of traditional children’s poems.
 Our teaching style prioritizes the value of surrounding the children with beauty and richness of expression rather than just entertainment.
 Bower Tree draws from a large repertoire of material to honor and celebrate every season, every occasion, and every part of our day.